GenesisEducationKyiv/front-end-school-3-0-Andrii12390/docs/0002-tests.md

 Currently, the project has no automated tests.
 This makes it harder to catch bugs, verify key features like track creation or deletion, and safely refactor code.

+## Rationale

+- **Ensure Stability**: Automated tests help detect most errors even during the development stage.
+- **Increase Confidence for Refactoring**: A wide set of tests makes it easier to check application for bugs after code changes

+### Alternatives Considered

+- **Manual QA Only**: takes significantly more time than automated testing, inaccuracies are possible in the testing process.
+- **Relying on Code Reviews Alone**: takes a lot of time and may be less effective than classic automated testing.

 ## Decision

 Unit and integration tests will be gradually introduced for important features, for instance CRUD operations on tracks, form validation, filters.